-The net public benefits within Voluntary Planning Agreement including the provision of affordable housing.

-• of a daralist site The redevelopment

-• of a derelict site.
-The provision of an

-active street frontage along Norton Street.
-The provision of an

-awning along Norton Street.
-Improved

-streetscape.
-Street planting.
+- The net public benefits within Voluntary Planning Agreement including the provision of affordable housing. - The redevelopment of a derelict site. - The provision of an active street frontage along Norton Street. - The provision of an awning along Norton Street. - Improved streetscape. - · Street planting.